The Body Beyond Her

 Property partner: The Wellington Company

 This research explores how ecofeminism and architecture intersect, focusing on how both women and nature have been impacted by patriarchal, societal and built systems.
-It challenges the way architecture often reflects societal power structures and asks how design can become more equitable and ecologically sensitive by embracing ecofeminist values.
+It challenges the way architecture often reflects societal power structures and asks how design can become more equitable and ecologically sensitive by embracing ecofeminist principles and understandings.

-Photography was used as the main research method, offering a visual and embodied way to explore the deep connection between women and the natural world.
-Through images of 50 women engaging with nature - often in states of vulnerability and authenticity - the project aimed to reclaim space, challenge traditional norms, and highlight shared experiences.
-Inspired by John Berger’s idea that nakedness can express the self rather than expose it, the work presents the body as powerful and present, rather than passive or objectified.
+Photography was employed as the main research method, offering a visual and embodied way to explore the deep connection between women and the natural world.
+Through the photography of 50 women engaging with nature - in states of vulnerability, authenticity and reflectance - the project aimed to reclaim space, challenge traditional norms, and highlight shared female experiences.
+Inspired by John Berger's idea that nakedness can express the self rather than expose it, the work presents the body as powerful and present, rather than passive or objectified.
+Looking to strip back imposed societal meanings and interpretations to reveal raw, personal presence within landscape, these women are seen reclaiming power and representation through autonomy of body.

-Holding an exhibition that showcases the collective works, emerging from this photographic re-search, creates a dedicated space for female perspectives, providing a platform of voice, visibility, and meaningful dialogue.
+The collection of photography, merges within the exhibition.
+Showcases the collective works, emerging from this photographic research. creates a dedicated space for female perspectives, providing a platform of voice, visibility, and meaningful dialogue.
 This body of work is not solely the product of a researcher, but a deeply collaborative process shaped by the participation of 50 women whose contribution and engagement are the essence of the research.
-There is a strong sense of responsibility and drive to give back to these women by honouring their involvement.
-An exhibition, particularly one that includes an opening night, serves as a acknowl-edgement of their integral role.
-It celebrates the strength, complexity, and empowerment captured in the images, offering the participants an opportunity to see their own power reflected back at them, while simultaneously grounding themselves in the overwhelming presence of woman-hood.
+It celebrates the strength, complexity, and empowerment captured in the images offering the participants an opportunity to see their own power reflected back at them, while simultaneously grounding themselves in the overwhelming presence of womanhood.